jyaymie/siftora-frontend/README.md

 - As a user, I want to add photos so that I can reference them when I am deciding on a shade.

 ### Original Wireframes

+## 👩‍💻 Technologies

+This frontend React application utilizes JSX, React-Bootstrap, React Router, as well as Axios (for fetching data).

 ## 🛠 Installation